ChristinChen233/ChristinChen233/README.md

 - 🐱 Be passionate and enjoy doing data analysis, visualization, Professional on Python and SQL
 - 🐼 Have passion about being developer (front end💕), Professional on Java Script and Java
 - 📫 Reach me via personal email: shuixingren233@gmail.com or 1421963387@qq.com
-- ⚡ Fun fact: User oriented, continuous learner, excellent collaborator, aim to solve, create, and support!
+- ⚡ Fun fact: User/Customer oriented, continuous learner, excellent collaborator, aim to solve, create, and support!
 - 😄 Please go to my LinkedIn page for more information.
 - 💬 Currently open to work/internship(available from 11.27 for 1 to 3 months) opportunity for any technology role, feel free to contact me via email.